nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

      $timeDifference = Read-Host -Prompt "Enter the time difference between local time and UTC in hours, e.g. +5:30"
      $sessionThresholdPerCPU = Read-Host -Prompt "Enter the maximum number of sessions per CPU that will be used as a threshold to determine when new session host VMs need to be started during peak hours"
      $minimumNumberOfRdsh = Read-Host -Prompt "Enter the minimum number of session host VMs to keep running during off-peak hours"
      $limitSecondsToForceLogOffUser = Read-Host -Prompt "Enter the number of seconds to wait before automatically signing out users.
-If set to 0, users will be signed out immediately"
+If set to 0, any session host VM that has user sessions, will be left untouched"
      $logOffMessageTitle = Read-Host -Prompt "Enter the title of the message sent to the user before they are forced to sign out"
      $logOffMessageBody = Read-Host -Prompt "Enter the body of the message sent to the user before they are forced to sign out"